usajusaj/poor_admins_monitor/README.md

 - Advertise service over avahi
 - Email alerts in polling script
 - Configuration script to assign each device a verbose name and location
+- Add systemd timer example file for a <1m polling interval (impossible in cron)

 ## Gallery
 ### Main page with graphed temperatures